vinejars/vinejars/README.md

 <img src="https://i.ibb.co/LPGgrh1/github.png" alt="Em Comeau" border="0"><br/>
 NYC | they/them <br/><br/>

- *I started coding in November of 2020, and am now a Teaching Fellow at the Grace Hopper Program of Fullstack Academy*
+ *I started coding in November of 2020, and am now a Teaching Fellow at the Grace Hopper Program of Fullstack Academy 😎*
 </div><br/>
 <h2> These are some projects I'm proud of! </h2>